We invite you to join with us

 The Guild provides a rich variety of opportunities to support the Eugene Symphony and to enjoy the company of other dedicated community volunteers.
 Active members are expected to serve on one or more committees during the year, either filling board positions, organizing and co-hosting small events, and/or staffing large public events.
 Sustaining members are valued for their past and current service, as well as their wisdom, guidance, and companionship.

 General information about joining the Guild appears below.
-If you have additional questions, please contact Nancy Holloman, Membership Chair at 541-228-1805 or by e-mail at firstname.lastname@example.org.
+If you have additional questions, please contact Sue Ashton at 541-255 7323 or by e-mail at firstname.lastname@example.org.

-Click here to go to the online membership application page.
+Click here to open the online application to apply as a new member.

 New members and renewing active members dues are $40 per year.
 Active members are responsible for selling a limited number of tickets to the Guild’s public events, and serve on one or more committees as a membership commitment.